groupvine/gv-doc/3-send/4-sendSettings.md

 Each group has their own moderation setting, which when turned on, adds an additional level of security to avoid the risk of unwanted or inappropriate emails sent to a group.
-When moderation is set to `Yes`, the Administrators of the group where the email originated will first receive the pending email to review and can then either approve or deny its delivery.
+When moderation is set to `Yes`, the Administrators of the group where the email originated will first receive the pending email to review and  from within this email, can then either approve or deny its delivery.
+However, if the sender is an Administrator in a higher group, then the email will not be moderated and the sender will need only to confirm the send.

 To turn moderation on or off, set **Is account moderated?** on the <img src="/docimages/transparent-gear-icon.png" height="22"> **Account Settings** page or set **Is group moderated?** on a sub-group's <img src="/docimages/transparent-gear-icon.png" height="22"> **Sub-group Settings** page.